2023 Scottish National Party leadership election: Aftermath

 Yousaf's cabinet did not have any MSPs who had supported Forbes in the election.

 Severin Carrell and Lucy Forbes, writing in The Guardian, reported that the contest had exposed deep divisions within the party.
 Yousaf's win was described as "razor-thin" by the BBC.
 He stressed party unity in his victory speech.

 The Scottish Green Party said they would support Yousaf becoming First Minister.
 He was elected as the first minister on 28 March 2023, becoming the first person of colour and first Muslim to serve as first minister since the post was created in 1999.

 Yousaf offered Forbes the rural affairs brief in his new cabinet.
 Forbes declined and exited government.
 Yousaf did not appoint any MSPs who had endorsed Forbes to the government.

 Regan defected from the SNP to join the Alba Party in October 2023, seven months after the contest.
 In April 2024, she said she had not spoken to Yousaf since the contest results.

-On the 29 April 2024, Yousaf announced his resignation as First Minister, triggering a new leadership election.
+On 29 April 2024, Yousaf announced his resignation as First Minister, triggering a new leadership election.